 The Future of Velocity Based Training

-This is reprint of my guest article at PUSH blog.
+This is reprint of my guest article for PUSH blog.

 The advancements in the (micro) technology and analytics achieved that their accessibility and affordability to the average gym goer increased tremendously in the last couple of years.
 Everything started with live HR measurements, and eventually resulted in the GPS watches and activity trackers, as well as barbell/body velocity trackers such as the PUSH device.